kipcole9/tempo/DEVELOPMENT.md

 A [proposed extension](https://datatracker.ietf.org/doc/draft-ietf-sedate-datetime-extended/) to [rfc3339](https://www.rfc-editor.org/rfc/rfc3339) specifies a mechanism to add metadata, including timezones, to a RFC3339 datetime.
 RFC3339 is a profile of ISO8601 that is largely the "extended" syntax of ISO8601 limited to the capability of Part 1.
 Therefore ISO8601 is a superset of RFC3339.

-The ABNF of the extension mechanism is described as follows and will be used for implementation in Tempo.
+The ABNF of the extension mechanism is described at the end of this documenet and will be used for implementation in Tempo.
 Since a timezone offset and a timezone extension name may be in conflict, the "Critical" flag is used to raise an exception if the explicit offset and the implicit offset (of the timezone name) do not match.

 If the Critical flag is not provided, then the policy will be that the time zone name will take precedence.
 The extension proposal explicitly calls out that the policy to apply is implementation dependent, hence the clarity required here.